kodebot/content.kodebot.github.io/content/blog/2021/join-and-groupjoin-in-dotnet/index.md

 ]

 ```
-Here, we have two items for student `s1` because `s1` has two enrolments, one item for `s2` and no item for `s3` as `s3` have no enrolments.
+Here, we have two items for student `s1` because `s1` has two enrolments, one item for `s2` and no item for `s3` as `s3` has no enrolments.

 This very similar to inner join in SQL.

 ### GroupJoin
-`GroupJoin` takes each item from the first collection, finds all items from the second collection where join condition is met and combines them.
-This means, the result collection will have same number of entries as first collection and each item from the first collection may have zero or more items from second collection.
+`GroupJoin` takes each item from the first collection, finds all items from the second collection where join conditions are met and combines them.
+This means, the result collection will have same number of entries as first collection and each item from the first collection may have zero or more associated items from second collection.

 For example,